-If this is the case, authors may submit their manuscript and note in their Data Availability Statement that their accession numbers or DOIs will not be made available until acceptance.
-The journal office will contact you at acceptance to provide this information, and will hold your paper upon acceptance until we receive these identifiers for your data set.
+Authors may submit their manuscript and include placeholder language in their Data Availability Statement indicating that accession numbers and/or DOIs will be made available after acceptance.
+The journal office will contact authors prior to publication to ask for this information and will hold the paper until it is received.

-Providing ‘private’ access for reviewers and editors during the peer review process is acceptable.
+Providing private data access to reviewers and editors during the peer review process is acceptable.
 Many repositories permit private access for review purposes, and have policies for public release at publication.
-If this is not possible, authors can provide the data via other means, such as zipped files via email, Dropbox etc. Please contact the journal office (firstname.lastname@example.org) for assistance.

 Is PLOS integrated with any repositories?

 Partner repositories may have a data submission fee.
-PLOS is not able to cover this fee and authors are under no obligation to use any specific repository.
+From October 2021, PLOS Pathogens will cover the Dryad curation fee for authors accepted for publication.
+PLOS is not able to cover fees for any other repositories and authors are under no obligation to use any specific repository.
 PLOS does not gain financially from our association with any integrated partners.
-More information on the program can be found here.

 How do I deposit data with a data repository integration partner?

-Once an author deposits data in the integrated repository, s/he receives a provisional data set DOI along with a private reviewer URL link.
-Upon submission to PLOS, authors must include the data DOI into the Data Availability Statement.
-They should also provide the reviewer URL, which will permit restricted access to the data during peer review.
+When authors deposit data in the integrated repository, they receive a provisional data set DOI.
+Authors submitting to FlowRepository will also receive a private reviewer URL link.
+Upon submission to PLOS, authors should include the data set DOI in the Data Availability Statement.
+They should also provide the reviewer URL (if provided), which will permit restricted access to the data during peer review.
 If a manuscript is editorially accepted by a PLOS journal, the publication of the article and public release of the data set will be automatically coordinated.

-I cannot afford the cost of depositing a very large amount of data.
+I cannot afford the cost of depositing a large amount of data.
 What should I do?

 PLOS encourages authors to investigate all options and to contact their institutions if they have difficulty providing access to the data underlying the research.
-Authors facing these challenges are encouraged to submit their manuscript and PLOS will work with them to find a solution.
-If this is the case, please email the journal office.
+There are several repositories recommended by PLOS that specialize in handling large data sets.